valerio-bozzolan/LinuxDay-Torino-website/README.md

     cd /var/www/linuxday
     git clone [https://... this repo]

-Then copy our example Apache configuration file ([`htaccess.txt`](documentation/apache/htaccess.conf)) as `/.htaccess` (yes, in your DocumentRoot).
+Then copy our example Apache configuration file [`htaccess.txt`](documentation/apache/htaccess.conf) as `/.htaccess` (yes, in your DocumentRoot).

-Now everything should work.
+### Hardening

-The website can be kept in read-only mode for the webserver user:
+The website can be kept in read-only mode for the webserver user and nothing more:

     chown root:www-data -R /var/www/linuxday
     chmod o=            -R /var/www/linuxday

+Also you may want to declare the `open_basedir` to your DocumentRoot plus `/usr/share/php`.

 ### URL rewrite

-If the website is server from a directory that it's not the DocumentRoot, we support it.
-Just change the `/.htaccess` to fit your needs:
+If you want to serve the website from a subdirectory, you can.
+Just change your `/.htaccess` to fit your needs:

     RewriteBase /subdirectory

-Then change the related configuration constant from your `/load.php` file:
+Then change the related configuration constant from your `/load.php` file to have not link rots:

     define( 'ROOT', '/subdirectory' );